rohitdwivedula/FPlus/README.md

 7. **Manage Account**: The manage account interface allows the user to change/update their personal information.
 8. **Activity Log**: The activity log interface allows the user to view all of their actions in the social network in a reverse chronological order.

-Section 4: Technology and Tools Used
+# Technology and Tools Used
 We are using for this **LAMP technology stack** for this project:

 * Linux based operating system is being used (v.
 Ubuntu 16.04/18.04 LTS).